tinystacks/mkdocs/docs/existing.md

 ### Add a Database

-Click **Enable** to create an Amazon RDS Postgres database for your account.
+Click **Enable** to create an Amazon RDS Postgres or MySQL database for your account.
 Use the settings option to select an existing database instead and to configure other database-related options.

 ### Amazon ECS (container architecture only)